Victorgonbu/Movie-Couch/README.md

 - run `yarn install` to install all dependencies
 - run `yarn start` to start the app in your localhost

+## Test

+To run all available tests run `yarn test` in your terminal.

+## ENV variables

+To implement ENV variables follow the examples contained in the '.evn-example' file located in the root directory and after modifying the file rename it with '.env'.

 ## Author
 👤 Victor Gonzalez